mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Elon Musk Didn’t Want His Latest Deposition Released.
+Here It Is.](https://www.huffpost.com/entry/elon-musk-didnt-want-his-latest-deposition-released-here-it-is_n_66133d2ce4b0d81853f9a766) - Musk is being sued for falsely suggesting a 22-year-old Jewish man was part of a neo-Nazi brawl.

+- [The Secret Startup That Saved the Worst Website in America](https://www.theatlantic.com/technology/archive/2015/07/the-secret-startup-saved-healthcare-gov-the-worst-website-in-america/397784/) - How a team of young people, living in a repurposed McMansion in Maryland, helped fix Healthcare.gov

+- [Why do some people always get lost?](https://arstechnica.com/science/2024/04/why-do-some-people-always-get-lost/) - Experience may matter more than innate ability when it comes to sense of direction.

 - [How Hidden Nazi Symbols Were the Tip of a Toxic Iceberg at Life Is Strange Developer Deck Nine](https://sea.ign.com/life-is-strange-2/214159/news/how-hidden-nazi-symbols-were-the-tip-of-a-toxic-iceberg-at-life-is-strange-developer-deck-nine) - Inside the developer of Life Is Strange's internal struggles with toxicity, hate speech, crunch, and more.

 - [The Mysterious Printer Code That Could Have Led the FBI to Reality Winner](https://www.theatlantic.com/technology/archive/2017/06/the-mysterious-printer-code-that-could-have-led-the-fbi-to-reality-winner/529350/) - Many color printers embed grids of dots that allow law enforcement to track every document they output.